Patient pathway when you are approved for proton beam therapy at The Christie

 An MRI scan is a type of scan that uses strong magnetic fields and radio waves to produce detailed pictures of the body.
 This sort of scan does not use radiation.

-The MRI scan process is very similar to the CT scan; however, the scan will take around 45 minutes.
+The MRI scan process is very similar to the CT scan; the scan will take around 1 hour.
 You will be given some headphones and can listen to some music during your scan.

 When attending for your scan, we ask that you refrain from wearing the following items: